aott33/asteroids-game/README.md

 - [ ] Implement multiple lives and respawning
 - [ ] Add an explosion effect for the asteroids
 - [ ] Add acceleration to the player movement
-- [ ] Make the objects wrap around the screen instead of disappearing
+- [x] Make the objects wrap around the screen instead of disappearing (just player)
 - [ ] Add a background image
 - [ ] Create different weapon types
 - [ ] Make the asteroids lumpy instead of perfectly round